newatoms/beta/_private/customers/stby/posts-and-research/combined-resume/combined-resume-post.md

 We founded ACS-i where our main focus was on content management (the developing and managing of processes and technologies that support the collection, managing, and publishing of information on digital platforms) and usability research (research of usage of products and service intended to draw conclusions that can increase the effectiveness and costumer satisfaction).

 ### Use of tools
 The work we did that revolved around improving the labour condition and health of employees of various companies by looking at the tools used and environment they are in.
-This has given us a lot of insight the damage a wrongly designed product or service can do, an how we can solve those problems.
+This has given us a lot of insight into the damage a wrongly designed product or service can do, an how we can solve those problems.

 ### Business
 Apart from working at businesses we started our own three times.
 We started our own company as Service designer and insights specialist called Mrs. Slocombe.

 ### Internet
 By having been involved in the coming of age of the internet businesses enabling us to created a very strong and deep understanding of the workings of internet services and the creation and distribution of digital content.